AntiTrend/AntiTrend-app/README.md

 - Removes sponsored and low-quality results
 - Gives you control over what appears in your search

-## Early Stage Release
+## Growing With User Feedback

-This is the first public version of AntiTrend and it will continue to evolve with real user feedback.
+AntiTrend continues to evolve through real-world usage and user feedback.
+New filtering capabilities and quality-of-life improvements are released regularly as the product grows.